Name: Jack Kearns

 Died: 1963-07-07 (Age:80)

 John Leo McKernan was born in Michigan in 1882.
-His family soon moved to North Dakota, then to Washington state.
+His family soon moved to North Dakota, and then to Washington state.
 He played semi-professional baseball for awhile before boxing as "Young Kid Kearns."
-He then took on the name of "Jack Kearns," but was often known as "Doc" Kearns.
+He took on the name of "Jack Kearns," but was often known as "Doc" Kearns.

 The March 12, 1909 Tacoma Daily News reported that he and boxer Kid Scaler had been arrested for selling liquor to fifteen-year-old Pearl Ohman at Scaler's saloon in Spokane, WA.
 The Feb.
 26, 1910 Spokane Press reported that Kearns had quit as the matchmaker and boxing instructor for the East Side AC, after only a month .
 (Boxing in Spokane at the time was having a difficult time, due to interference by the authorities. ) By late 1911, he was in the sand and gravel business in Spokane, according to the Sept.
 11, 1911 Tacoma Daily News.